 Let's dig deeper into why these three focuses should be core to your go-to-market strategy and the efforts of your teams.

-This has paved the way for increased remodeling activities and investment into ADUs over moving houses.
-With more homeowners staying put and substantial equity in their homes from large home value gains from 2020 to the first half of 2023, individuals will continue to turn to contractors and home improvement professionals to complete larger renovation projects to make their home compatible with their evolving lifestyle and what they desire for the next phase of their life.
+This has paved the way for increased remodeling activities.
+With more homeowners staying put and substantial equity in their homes from large home value gains from 2020 to today, individuals will continue to turn to contractors and home improvement professionals to complete larger renovation projects to make their home compatible with their evolving lifestyle and what they desire for the next phase of their life.

-The existing supply of resale homes is still only about a four-month supply, increasing compared to one year ago - based on data from the U.S. Census Bureau and the National Association of Realtors.
+The existing supply of resale homes is still only about a four-month supply, constant compared to one year ago based on data from the U.S. Census Bureau and the National Association of Realtors, but higher than the 2-3 month lows experienced for much of 2023 and 2024.
+Compare that against a balanced market of 6 months supply.

-In contrast to the last couple of years, overall existing home sales are down substantially in 2023 and 2024.
+In contrast to the last couple of years, overall existing home sales have been down.

-The Fed prime rate did remain elevated at between 5-6% throughout 2024 as expected, keeping most mortgage interest rates above 7% for the majority of the year.
-Looking towards 2025, this dynamic is expected to change ever so slightly, with some small basis point decreases rolled out iteratively by the Fed.
-As a result of these inflation-cooling measures, the pool of available home buyers is also anticipated to remain low until the cost of debt declines and more individuals and families are able to qualify for a mortgage.
+Looking towards 2026, this dynamic may change ever so slightly, with some small basis point decreases rolled out iteratively by the Fed.
+As a result of these inflation-cooling measures, the pool of available home buyers is also anticipated to remain tight until the cost of debt declines and more individuals and families are able to qualify for a mortgage.

 Don’t Stop Investing in Understanding Your Customers

-As you compete in 2025, you want to make sure your dollars are well spent, and that means investing them in specific activities based on reliable data and insights.
+As you compete in 2025 and 2026, you want to make sure your dollars are well spent, and that means investing them in specific activities based on reliable data and insights.
 You need to hear directly from your customers about which media channels they are using to conduct project and product research specific to your category during their path to purchase.

-Use the information you have gathered that sheds light on customer usage, attitudes, and path to purchase behaviors to prepare your product messaging for 2025 marketing campaigns.
+Use the information you have gathered that sheds light on customer usage, attitudes, and path to purchase behaviors to prepare your product planning, distribution strategy, marketing communications, and media investments for 2026.
 Know who to target, what to say to them, where to say it, and when to say it.

-Also, understand that, as they have been for over a year now, consumers are still suffering a lack of confidence heading into 2025 because of uncertainty regarding the economy, high mortgage rates, and the cost of home improvement materials among other cost-of-living increases.
-How you communicate with them will be critical for maintaining and gaining share in competitive markets and increasing revenue.
+Also, understand that, as they have been for over a year now, consumers are still suffering a lack of confidence because of uncertainty regarding the economy, high mortgage rates, and the cost of home improvement materials among other cost-of-living increases.
+What you communicate and how based on what is impacting their behaviors in the current environment is critical for maintaining and gaining share in competitive markets.

 2. Update Your Merchandising Strategy